 Before bed, give yourself some time to think through what you might wind up worrying about when you close your eyes to sleep.
 Write them down in whatever way you see fit.
 Include your plans for the week and what you hope to accomplish, so you do not lie awake thinking about it and worrying you’ll forget.

 With these 6 simple tips you can set yourself up for a better sleep tonight.Anxiety can get in the way of so many aspects of life, by identifying where you struggle and creating healthy habits you will be on your way to less anxiety and better sleep.
-Sometimes it’s helpful to have assistance, try the Mooditude app!
+Sometimes it’s helpful to have assistance, try the Mooditude anxiety management app!